 - Teacher's school Pinterest accounts Ask your teachers for their details

 - Art shared area on our school computer

-- Google drive KS4 Art area

 - Google classroom

 If you want to succeed and achieve on your GCSE Art course you need to visit galleries, museums and exhibitions on a regular basis.
 Living in London you are lucky enough to have some of the world's most famous galleries right on your step and many of them are FREE to visit!